 Unlike executives, concertmasters, and musicians, music directors are sometimes employed as private contractors.
 In these cases, orchestras will list the music director among the five highest paid private contractors as opposed to sections devoted to employee compensation.
 In most of these instances, no information about benefits or deferred compensation is available.

 Likewise, some music directors receive separate payments for duties associated with their position.
-For example, for several fiscal years the Seattle Symphony Orchestra paid Gerard Schwarz via two separate private contractor listings: once for music director duties and the other for principal conducting duties.
-At the Chicago Symphony Orchestra, when Daniel Barenboim was with the organization, he was often paid separately for services music director and then again as conductor and soloist.
+For example, for several fiscal years the Seattle Symphony Orchestra paid former music director Gerard Schwarz via two separate private contractor listings: once for music director duties and the other for principal conducting duties.
+At the Chicago Symphony Orchestra, when Daniel Barenboim was with the organization, he was often paid separately for music director services and then again as conductor and soloist.

 In instances such as these, those figures have been combined into a single figure in the table below.
 For details about each individual conductor’s compensation, please consult the orchestra’s respective IRS Form 990.